General Resort Information

 What about night spots on the Boardwalk?

-The Boardwalk itself with the live entertainers who invite you to participate in the magical silliness.
+The Boardwalk itself has live entertainers who invite you to participate in the magical silliness.

 Where can I buy a T-shirt and some toothpaste?